Union Cemetery (Calgary): Description

 The cemetery contains a field of honour administered by the Commonwealth War Graves Commission where 154 First World War casualties and 3 Second World War casualties are buried.
 The field of honour also includes several of the city's Boer War veterans and is the location of a Cross of Sacrifice, 25 of which are in Canada.

-At the south end of the cemetery is a potter's field where an estimated 1,000 poor and homeless residents were buried, as well as several executed criminals.
+At the south end of the cemetery is a potter's field where an estimated 1,000 poor and homeless residents were buried, as well as several executed criminals, such as Ernest Cashel.

+Many of the early monuments were made of sandstone due to the availability from local quarries, however the sandstone has eroded overtime, leaving some of the earliest headstones illegible.